Compassion Is A Choice©

-On a personal note, I am a band t-shirt & yoga pants wearing, incense & sage burning, hot tea drinking animal lover that is obsessed with good music, music trivia, reading, and politics.
-I love skin care products, trying new vegan foods, concerts, writing about various topics of interest, and cannot function without daily meditation.
+On a personal note, I am a band t-shirt & yoga pants wearing, incense & sage burning, hot tea drinking, animal lover that is obsessed with good music, music trivia, reading (I read like a beast), and politics.
+I'm a researcher, proudly fact checking the fact checkers and proving them wrong for longer than most people realize.
+Being popular has never been important to me.
+I stand for the truth, period, and I gravitate towards others who feel the same way.
+Former history teachers, you weren't fooling me.
+MSM has no place in my life.
+I love my country as well as those who work so hard every day to protect us.
+I love our Veterans.
+I love skin care products (my bathroom looks like a cosmetics counter), trying new vegan foods, concerts, writing about various topics of interest, and cannot function without daily meditation & prayer.
 Oh, and snacks.
-I have to have my snacks or I get very fussy.
+I have to have my snacks, or I get very fussy.

 My passion in life is helping and working with feral cats.
 As an animal empath, I have a gift for being able to gain their trust and tame them by communicating with them on a level that other people can’t.
 These are the forgotten members of The Animal Kingdom that most people don’t give a second thought to.
 To me, ignoring them and allowing them to overpopulate is unacceptable.
 Dumping cats (or dogs) is absolutely a crime.
 While I do not expect everyone to do what I do, I think that the way we treat animals (or those who can do nothing to repay us in any way) is a reflection of who we are as people.
 Every day we have a choice to do the right thing.
 For me, doing the right thing entails saving lives.
 It is the hardest, most gut wrenching, emotionally and financially draining aspect of our lives.
 It is not something we want credit for.
 The biggest gift for us (and all the animals out there) is for people to simply be responsible.
 Somewhere along the way, I think that people have forgotten how to care about others…Or that we all have time to make a difference.